Benefits of Laughter

 Do you often feel like you are the only one in the room that doesn’t get the joke or gets it way after the punch line?
 Are you often feeling left out because you aren’t the “funny one” in your group of friends?
 Do you shy away from comedies because you don’t enjoy the humor?
 There are many people in your shoes who feel as though they don’t have a great sense of humor and want to improve it, especially after knowing the physical and mental benefits of laughter.
 There are ways to incorporate more humor and laughter into your daily life that will find you at least cracking a smile more often.

-· Attend a live comedy show!
+· Attend a live comedy show like the one at Courtyards of Andover!
 Are there comedy clubs or bars with open mic nights in your area?
 Going out for an evening of live comedy is one of the best ways to get a good laugh in.
 You’re surrounded by lots of other patrons who are laughing and smiling as well so you can enjoy the positive energy that is radiating off of everyone else too!
 Surrounding yourself with positivity can be great for increasing your satisfaction with life in general and smiling more often.

 · Spend more time with friends and family that make you laugh.
 The people that you are happiest around should be the people who you spend the most time with.
 If you are surrounding yourself with negative people or finding that you are more highly stressed around certain people, its time to take a close look at your inner circle.
 Sharing laughter with friends is a good way to increase your own sense of humor as well.

 · Find comics, memes, or jokes that you find funny and put them up around your workspace.
 Any time you are feeling stressed or anxious on the job, or need a break from annoying customers (and bosses) you can look towards your laughter inspiration board for ways to get your mind in a more positive place.